 1) Read & respond:

 If I have the brain power in the moment, or if it's pressing, I will read and respond right then and there… if I don't have the brain power to respond (or if it isn't pressing) I…

 2) Boomerang it.

 Boomerang is a handy little Google Chrome plugin that allows you to literally “boomerang” an email back into your inbox at a later date/time.
 That way on one day of the month, I can respond to all the guest post submission request or the like.
-It’s a great way to tame the inbox without loosing anything.
+It's a great way to tame the inbox without losing anything.

 Archiving is one of the most underrated gmail features I think.
 Basically once I respond to an email, I archive it.
 If there's an email I don't need to respond to, but don't want to delete, I archive it.
 This allows me inbox to literally be CLEANED out every day.

 Working smart comes down to finding the most efficient and effective way to reach your goals!
 It's not going to look the same for everyone.
 The key really is to have awareness about your strengths and how you're spending time so you can build a system that supports you.

 Ready to reach more of your goals?
 Grab TCM's Goal Setting Guide!

 This post was originally published on 4/16/18.
 Last updated 1/10/20